yusuke-1105/GPT-DALLE-UI/README.md

 - Azure OpenAI Service API endpoint url (GPT, DALLE)
 - Unity 2021.3.15 or later
 - Huge Curiosity
+※ It is possible to use only one of the APIs.
+For example, to use only the OpenAI API, the Azure API key and endpoint URL fields can be left blank.

 # 🕵️‍♂️ How to set up
 1. Open the project in Unity.